 Learning how to relax in the water and relax when swimming is a vital component of learning how to swim.
+If you are one of those people that find aspects of learning how to swim like floating and breathing quite stressful, then you have come to the right place.

 Being 'at one' with the water helps to ensure that everything we do in the water and when we swim is second nature and therefore not stressful.